m3047/tcp_only_forwarder/README.md

 `route -n`, `iptables -n`, `everything -n`: why is that?
 Why is PTR lookup so useless I reflexively use `-n`?
 I'm trying to fix that.

-So if you're like me and you which reverse lookup were more useful, checkout [Superpowers.md](https://github.com/m3047/tcp_only_forwarder/blob/master/Superpowers.md)
+So if you're like me and you wish reverse lookups were more useful, checkout [Superpowers.md](https://github.com/m3047/tcp_only_forwarder/blob/master/Superpowers.md)